Headphones

 Jabra expands its top-of-the-range in-ear headphones with the Elite 8 Active and Jabra Elite 10, designed to deliver first-rate sound performance under all circumstances, especially during sports activities.
 Complete waterproofing, adaptive noise reduction, a spatial sound processor, and impressive battery life make the manufacturer's offering quite compelling.
 As for audio performance, it's a pleasant surprise.

 Following the release of the Jabra Elite 4 Active and Elite 7 Active, the Danish manufacturer ups the ante with the Elite 8 Active.
 These wireless earbuds are more robust, completely waterproof, and equipped with a more effective noise reduction system than their predecessors.
 They also feature a sound spatialization function co-developed with Dolby.
-We have listened to them attentively.
+Their sound performance is examined in detail below.

 Pros